Kings Park, NY Demographics

 A map of Kings Park's Population by Race

-Of the 1,293 places in New York, Kings Park is the 112th most populous.
+Kings Park is ranked the 115th most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Kings Park was ranked the 112th most populous place in the 2020 Census.

 Kings Park's White Population